In this article, you will learn the excel free online course with certification.

 Excel is among the most popular tools among organizations.
 It helps companies organize and analyze their data more efficiently.
 If you’ve read about data analysis, you must’ve heard of MS Excel.
 Even though this tool seems simple, it has many advanced features and applications.
-Learning about those implementations is crucial to use this software for data analysis.
+Learning about those implementations is crucial to using this software for data analysis.

 Why Learn Excel?

 Excel is the foundational tool to perform data analysis.
 Organizations always look for the most skilled candidates while hiring, and having Excel as a skill in your CV would undoubtedly help you.
 Excel has many advanced features, but at its core, it’s the most straightforward software to perform data analysis.

 Featured Program for you: Fullstack Development Bootcamp Course

 Almost all the significant analysis firms such as Mu Sigma and McKinsey use Excel sheets for their data requirements.
 Excel allows you to learn the fundamentals of data analysis much quicker, and you can apply what you learned to more advanced technologies as well.
 If you want to enter the field of data science and analytics, you must start with MS Excel.